informalsystems/interchain/security/rate-limiter.md

 ### Assumptions

-The module has access to a `bank` module.
+The module has access to a `bank` module similar to the one implemented in the [SDK](https://github.com/cosmos/cosmos-sdk/blob/main/x/bank/README.md).
 The specification assumes that this module permits the rate limiter module to query:
-(i) the escrowed amount for a given denom and channel pair, and (ii) the total available supply of tokens for a given denom in the chain.
+(i) the escrowed amount for a given denom and channel pair via the `bank.GetEscrowDenom` function, and (ii) the total available supply of tokens of a given denom via the `bank.GetAvailableSupply` function.

 TODO: more assumptions